-Doing so could lead to having a fixed penalty fine of £300 and six points on your licence, which is often the lightest form of punishment.
+Doing so could lead to having a fixed penalty fine costing a minimum of £300 and six points on your licence, which is often the lightest form of punishment.
 If you are prosecuted in court, you may even be given an unlimited fine and be banned from driving, depending on the seriousness of your case.
 In the event that you are disqualified from driving for more than 56 days, you will have to apply for a new licence and may even need to redo your driving test.

 The police can also seize your vehicle and have it destroyed in worst-case scenarios.